BigSoftVideo/DOTE/help.md

 ## Help guide for release v1.1.0

 This help guide provides you with instructions to get started with basic and more advanced transcription tasks using _DOTE_.
-The help guide gives guidance on all features and functionality, including the _DOTE Pro_ Edition.
+The help guide gives guidance on all features and functionality, including the _Pro_ Editions.
 Some of the functionality described will not be available in the free Edition of _DOTE_.
 See the [comparison chart on our webshop](https://www.dote.aau.dk/license-compare#compare-detail).

 ### Where are the release notes?

-The [release notes](https://github.com/BigSoftVideo/DOTE/releases/tag/v1.0.4) for the current release are on GitHub, as are release notes for earlier versions.
+The [release notes](https://github.com/BigSoftVideo/DOTE/releases/) for the current release are on GitHub, as are release notes for earlier versions.

 ### How to download and install _DOTE_